 For historical reasons, there are not few sets that include some but not all of the keys required for the English (UK) layout (typically, row 4 backslash‑pipe and row 3 hash‑tilde (#~) are included, or those two plus row 3 apostrophe‑at ('@), while the keys in row 1 are omitted), forcing the keyboard to sport a layout that is neither properly English (USA) nor English (UK).
 SA Honeywell and DSA Penumbra are clear examples of this.

 A few sets add yet another row 2 backslash‑pipe key, 1.0U in size.
-This is for the benefit of some physical layouts that reduce their total width from 15U to 14.5U (shortening the Backspace, backslash‑pipe, Enter and right Shift keys by 0.5U each).
+This is for the benefit of some keyboard layouts that reduce the total width of their alpha block from 15.0U to 14.5U (shortening the Backspace, backslash‑pipe, Enter and right Shift keys by 0.5U each to this effect).

 Shaving half a unit off in this manner isn’t too bad when dealing with horizontal Enter keys, but when a vertical Enter key is involved, the result is hideous: